Are you wondering how to navigate the Google Workspace pricing plans?

 - You need to set up a business address on your own domain ([email protected] instead of [email protected]).
 It’s even more seamless when you use Google Domains (see review).

 - You don’t require huge amounts of file space.
-You simply need a cloud-based way to store emails and files without clogging up your computer’s available space.
+You need a cloud-based way to store emails and files without clogging up your computer’s available space.

 - You don’t want to run your office tools suite with a Google competitor, such as Microsoft 365

 - You don’t require advanced security and admin controls.

 - You don’t need to archive chat or email messages.

 Business Standard Plan

 You need to weigh the doubled price ($12/user/month instead of $6/user/month) against your organization’s email, video conferencing, and storage space requirements.
 Depending on the organization, the Business Standard Plan might seem unrealistic.
 For others, it’s the perfect fit.